tomeehan/dashboard/README.md

 We post links from great articles/podcasts/books we've read, and share our notes with the team.

-After launch, I'll be adding a dashboard with our marketing metrics and KPI's.

 Here it is in production:
 [https://ancient-savannah-16969.herokuapp.com](https://ancient-savannah-16969.herokuapp.com)

-You're welcome to sign up, read through, and contribute (as long as it's useful)
+You're welcome to sign up, read through, and contribute (as long as it's useful).

+***
+## To-do

+* After launch, add a dashboard with our marketing metrics and KPI's — only available to users with a '@minibarra.com` email.
+* Add password recovery.
+* Add email verification.
+* Make mobile friendly.

+***

 Minibarra Dashboard is running: